No democracy is fighting pandemic by gagging its media: Editors Guild

 "The Editors Guild of India is deeply perturbed over the recent government statement before the Supreme Court putting the blame on the media for causing panic among migrant workers leading to their mass movement in the wake of the lockdown," the statement said.
-This led the apex court to observe that while it didn't want to inhibit the debate on the pandemic in any way, the media should refer to and publish the official version of the developments pertaining to the coronavirus pandemic, the Guild said in the statement issued Thursday night.
+This led the apex court to observe that while it did not want to inhibit the debate on the pandemic in any way, the media should refer to and publish the official version of the developments pertaining to the coronavirus pandemic, the guild said in the statement issued on Thursday night.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)